muaaz-0/ESP32-Web-Server-with-OLED-Display-Audio-Streaming-and-FreeRTOS/README.md

 ```

 **Output pins:**
-Similarly the following pins have been configured as input.
+Similarly, the following pins have been configured as input.
 ```bash
 const int input36=36;
 const int input39=39;